speric/speric.github.com/_posts/2013-10-23-a-developers-daily-checklist.markdown

 <ul>
 <li><p>Communicate early, and often.
 Don't be afraid to ask questions.</p></li>
 <li><p>If something isn't clear or a proposed solution doesn't seem right, say something.
 At best you've discovered a blind spot in your team's approach, at worst, you will have learned something.
-Which isn't a bad thing!</p></li>
+So you win either way.</p></li>
 <li><p>Assume nothing.
 Take the extra time to confirm or refute your assumptions by asking a team member.</p></li>
 <li><p>Program defensively.
 Assume users will break things and enter bad data, or that the worst will happen.</p></li>
 <li><p>It's ok joke around and shoot the breeze every so often, but at the end of the day, this is your job.
 Be serious about it.</p></li>